 Wallace Hume Carothers

 His most outstanding work involved the theory of linear polymerization, which he tested by synthesizing a large number of polymers structurally similar to cellulose and silk.
-This work culminated in the production of nylon, which is today used in a wide variety of applications including apparel, carpeting, home furnishings, and industrial products.
-The invention of nylon marked the beginning of a new era of synthetic fibers which is still expanding.
+This work culminated in the production of nylon, which is today used in a wide variety of applications.
+The invention of nylon marked the beginning of a new era of synthetic fibers.